Electoral history of John A. Macdonald: Dominion election, 1878

 ^{1} Leader of the Opposition when election was called; Prime Minister after the election.

 ^{2} Prime Minister when election was called; Leader of the Opposition after the election.

 ^{3} Election returns in 1878 did not require candidates to declare party affiliation.
 Large numbers of candidates did not list a party affiliation.

-Federal election, 1882
+Dominion election, 1882

 Macdonald and the Conservatives were maintained in power by the 1882 election.
 Macdonald won his fourth majority government, defeating the Liberals, now led by Edward Blake.